bruvellu/cephalic-furrow/3-text/furrow.md

 ![Image processing pipeline for the tortuosity analysis in cauterized mutants.
 **a**, We acquired a single slice in profile view of the head--trunk epithelium.
 First, we straightened the epithelial monolayer along the curvature of the vitelline envelope using the Straighten tool in ImageJ.
 We then cropped a window to standardize the size of the analyzed area for all embryos.
-**b**, Then, we applied a gaussian blur which allows capturing the deformations in the epithelium caused by the ectopic folds after thresholding.
+**b**, Then, we applied a Gaussian blur which allows capturing the deformations in the epithelium caused by the ectopic folds after thresholding.
 We create a mask and detect edges and invert to retain a single pixel line corresponding to the outline of the epithelium.
 The image is inverted for downstream processing.
 **c**, We applied a temporal color-coded projections to visualize the epithelial dynamics over time, and created a montage with all timepoints to extract the length of the outline using the skeletonize plugin in ImageJ.
 ](figures/FigS2.jpg){#fig:tortuosity tag="Supplementary Fig. 2" width=100%}